 I have over 26 years of clinical experience conducting therapy with children, adolescents, and adults.
 I began seeing therapy clients in the Washington, DC area in 1994.
 I’ve trained and worked in a variety of inpatient and outpatient settings including community mental health clinics, an inpatient psychiatric hospital, college counseling centers, group homes, and a therapeutic elementary school.
 In addition to my therapy private practice, I conduct psychological and educational testing and private school admissions testing, and school observations.
-In 2008, I completed a hospice volunteer training program and subsequently became a patient care volunteer as well as an adolescent grief/loss volunteer educator.
+In 2008, I completed hospice volunteer training and served as a patient care volunteer as well as an adolescent grief/loss volunteer educator.

 - Ph.D. in Clinical Psychology, 2000, George Washington University, Washington, D.C.